WencesVillegasMarset/aws-saa-c02-notes/README.md

 * You can retain data for up to 7 days as max increase, othewise 24h.
 * Components:
   * Data Stream: Logical grouping of shards.
   * Shard: Append only log, ingest up to 1000 records per second, up to 5 read transactions per second.
+Default limit of 500 shards, but you can request an increase to unlimited shards.
-  * Partition Key, Sequence Number.
+  * Partition Key, Sequence Number and Data Blob conform a RECORD.
 * Performance:
   * More shards, more expensive, more data capacity.
   * You can do resharding: shard split and shard merge.
 This is done by pairs, i.e you cannot split or merge by more than 2 shards at a time.